By Lisa on Jan 09, 2013 with Comments 2

 When you find yourself getting cold, head for one of the gluwein stands.

 The wine is served hot in mugs and makes a nice, warm feeling as it travels into your stomach.
 Look for a gluwein stand that has its own deck, not just a hatch.
-There are many that are like proper bars and they have wooden floors, which are much better to stand on away from the freezing stone.
+There are many that are like proper bars and they have wooden floors, which are much better to stand on up off the ground away from the freezing stone.

 If you don’t fancy mulled wine (gluwein), though it’s not strong at all, you can try the hot beer (glubier), the hot cider (Äpplewoi) or a mug of hot chocolate.

 If you need more of a kick in your drink, get the gluwein with a shot of rum or amaretto.
 The best place to get this is at the Chocolate Museum Market where they put a lump of brown sugar in your gluwein, cover it with the alcohol and then light it until all the sugar has burnt away.

 Of course, if you are not into hot drinks very much then you can order a simple glass of kölsch (very light lager typical in Cologne).

 How long do you need to visit Cologne’s Christmas Markets?

 If pushed for time you could actually get around Cologne’s markets in a day.

 Personally I think that it would be a shame to rush and I prefer to spread them out and combine them with different things, for example, if you visit the Chocolate Museum Market you could then combine this with a visit to the chocolate museum.
 And if you visit the Cathedral Market, you could visit Cologne Cathedral at the same time.